akash-network/website-5-archive/content/en/token/_index.md

 AKT is used to incentivize providers to offer lower prices, and incentivizes stakers to participate in the network longer term by staking.

 ## Ecosystem Tools

-The following tools are available to explore the Akash Network blockchain, stake AKT, and participate in governance:
+The following tools are available for exploring the Akash Network blockchain, staking AKT, and participating in governance:

 | Explorers | Wallets | Staking
 | :--- | :--- | :--- |